 Polyurethane foam, also called polyfoam, is very similar structurally to memory foam.
 The difference is that it lacks the viscoelastic properties that make memory foam melt” under your body heat and conform to your body shape.
 While that might be a disadvantage to some, it might appeal to people who prefer a quicker bounce-back when releasing pressure.

 There are numerous benefits you’ll get from sleeping on a memory foam mattress topper.
 Here are the biggest ones:

-- It can ease the “break-in period" of a new mattress.
+It can ease the break-in period” of a new mattress.
 It can take a few months to fully break in a new mattress, and a memory foam topper can help make your new bed more comfortable in the interim.
 (Check out these mattress too firm symptoms to determine if you need a softer mattress.)